JackPikatea/pikatea-documentation/docs/Funky60/funky60-reviewer-guide.md

 ## Planned Changes

 The keyboard you have is very close to the final board.
-Minor changes will be made.
-The weight will increase in thickness.
 The depth of the "Funky60" text in the weight will decrease.
-The small gap between the case and the weight on the sides of the board will be fixed.

 Here is a picture of the carring case we will use for the GB